Rajkoli145/Rajkoli145/README.md

             🌱 I’m currently learning **Generative AI, C++, and Google AppSheet to expand my expertise in emerging technologies.

-                  ⚡ I am also interested in **Web Development, Machine Learning, Artificial Intelligence, and Augmented Reality**.
+                  ⚡ I am also interested in Web Development, Machine Learning, Artificial Intelligence, and Augmented Reality.

                         💡 I enjoy solving problems, building projects, and participating in hackathons like Buildathon.